 When it comes to buying scales, accuracy is key.
 Some cheaper models can fluctuate, and it’s important to make sure you get the same reading every time.
 Which is where we come in!
 We've found the game-changing scales that do it all - from telling you your BMI to tracking your progress.

-These affordable scales have been given thousands of five-star ratings from shoppers thanks to the precision measuring, sleek design and high visibility display - and incredibly, they’re available for less than £30.
-Shoppers rave about them in the reviews.
+These incredibly affordable scales - they are currently on offer for 45% off at £16.49 - have been given thousands of five-star ratings from shoppers thanks to the precision measuring, sleek design and high visibility display Shoppers rave about them in the reviews.
 One wrote: "These scales are very accurate and give totally consistent readings which is obviously ideal.
 In addition, they are very smart and with the large number display I don't need my glasses on!"

 Another added: "So easy to use.
 Brilliant."

 They may be pricier, but these scales pack a hell of a punch.
-The Aria 2 calculates your body fat percentage by passing a small electrical current through your bare feet (don't worry; it's not painful!), offering up accurate results.
+The Aria Air scale racks your weights and syncs your stats via Bluetooth to the Fitbit app via where you can see your BMI and track your progress.
+Multiple users can use the scale – all you need to do is open the Fitbit app and step onto the scale.
 One reviewer says: "Before getting this scale I was using a normal scale and writing my weight down on my notepad app on my phone.
 Putting in the date, weight etc. I have been doing this for years.
 I have found these scales amazing, they sync straight to my Fitbit app on my phone and log my weight, Fat level, and BMI."

 This scale connects to an app on your phone so you can keep track of how you're getting on, and isn't just about weight loss or gain - it also tells you your blood pressure and sleep quality.
-One shopper loved them so much that they wrote: "It's a simple thing, not cheap but in the grand scheme of things it was £90 & I can honestly say I wouldn't have lost 2st+ (and continuing) without them."
+One shopper loved it so much that they wrote: "It's a simple thing, not cheap but in the grand scheme of things I can honestly say I wouldn't have lost 2st+ (and continuing) without them."

 These scales are classics for a reason.
 They measure weight accurately and are extremely reliable.
 Shoppers love the vintage style, too, with one writing: "Very sturdy and easy to read, I much prefer them to digital ones.
 Excellent value too."